Kasakela chimpanzee community: Fudge

 Fudge (b.
 1996) is Fanni's oldest surviving son.
 His father is Sheldon, a former alpha male.
 He is the fifth male of the F-family to reach alpha male status, overthrowing his own maternal uncle Ferdinand in October 2016.
 Fudge had joined a coalition that included his brother Fundi, his father Sheldon, his uncle Sampson and his cousin Zeus in opposition to Ferdinand.
 In October 2016 Fudge led an attack by the rival males on Ferdinand.
 Fundi was his primary supporter in the attack and they received some support from their mother Fanni, who is Ferdinand's sister.
 After seriously wounding Ferdinand in the attack, Fudge was able to assert his dominance over the remaining group males to attain alpha male status.

 Ferdinand was excluded from the core group of male chimpanzees after Fudge established himself as alpha male.
 But in 2019, Fudge was away from the group, perhaps with a fertile female, and Ferdinand aligned with Faustino and Fundi to rejoin the core group.
 Fudge was temporarily excluded from the group by this coalition but was eventually able to regain alpha status.
+He remained the alpha male as of October 2025.